-- Candidates may engage in conversation during the check-in and orientation process.
-Once candidates are escorted to the exam hallway, no communication should occur among candidates at any time during the examination or post-examination process. - "Communication" includes conversation, verbal statements, non-verbal cues/expressions (e.g., thumbs up/down, shaking head, high-fives, etc.), and passing notes, as examples. - Violations of this policy will not be tolerated and may be cause of disqualification from, dismissal from, and/or failure of the examination.
+- Candidates may only engage in conversation with each other during the check-in and orientation time.
+Once candidates are escorted to the exam hallway, candidates may NOT communicate with any other candidate until they complete their exam and exit the NCCTO. - "Communication" includes conversation, verbal statements, non-verbal cues/expressions (e.g., thumbs up/down, shaking head, high-fives), and passing notes. - Violation of this policy may be considered Improper Conduct under the Candidate Agreement.